Tres Leches Cake

-- 1 1/2 cups heavy or light cream or half-and-half (I used heavy cream but will try half-and-half)
+- 1 1/2 cups heavy, light cream, or half-and-half (I used heavy cream but will try half-and-half)

 - 2 tablespoons sugar

 Scrape batter into a greased and floured 9x13-inch pan.
-Bake at 350F for 18-35 minutes (recipe originally says 18-24, but I had to bake mine 32 minutes), until top is lightly browned and until a toothpick inserted into the center comes out clean.
+Bake at 350F for 18-35 minutes (recipe originally says 18-24, but I had to bake mine 32 minutes in a glass pan and 28 in a metal pan), until top is lightly browned and until a toothpick inserted into the center comes out clean.
 Let cool completely.

 - In a large bowl or measuring cup (a pouring spout is helpful here), whisk together evaporated milk, sweetened condensed milk, and 1 1/2 cup heavy or light cream.
 Set aside 1/2 cup for serving (or mixing into coffee, or just drinking because it's delicious).
 Use a fork or toothpick to poke holes all over the cake.
 Pour all the milk mixture, except for the 1/2 cup you've reserved, on the cake.
 Cover and place in fridge overnight.

 - Before serving, whip together 2 cups heavy cream and 2 tablespoons sugar until soft peaks form.
 Spread on top of cake.